-If you buy glasses from us then you’ll automatically get free aftercare for one year, which includes patient care and an in-warranty repair service.
-You’ll also be able to call our dedicated patient line free on 0800 60 50 40, where our team will be available to help you with any problems between 8am-7pm Monday to Thursday, 8am-5:30pm Friday and 9am-1pm on Saturdays.
+If you buy glasses from us then you’ll automatically get free aftercare for one year, which includes an in-warranty repair service.
+You’ll also be able to call our dedicated patient line free on 0800 60 50 40, where our team will be available to help you with any problems between 8am-7pm Monday to Thursday, 8am-5:30pm Friday, and 9am-1pm on Saturdays.

-If you would like extra aftercare and protection for your glasses, then you can take advantage of our CarePlus membership.
-For only £20 you’ll be covered for up to two years for the full cost of any repairs you need if your glasses get accidentally damaged or broken.
-You’ll also get special discounts on further pairs of glasses if you need to replace your lenses during those two years.
-This even covers you if your prescription changes after cataract surgery – if you’ve bought your prescription glasses from us then we’ll update them to your post-surgery prescription free of charge.
+If you would like extra peace of mind and protection for your glasses, then you can take advantage of our CarePlus membership.
+For only £20 you’ll be covered for a full 12 months for the cost of any repairs you need, or if your glasses get accidentally damaged or broken.
+You’ll also get half-price replacement glasses if yours are lost or stolen.
+CarePlus even covers you if your prescription changes after cataract surgery – if you’ve bought your prescription glasses from us then we’ll update them to your post-surgery prescription free of charge.

 We offer a wide range of glasses, which our optician will bring to your appointment – there are frames to suit all budgets, face shapes and requirements, so that you’re sure to find something for you.
 Your choice of lenses is just as important as the frames, and we offer many types - from standard single-vision lenses to the latest, ultra-thin varifocal design, as well as tinted, photochromic, and ultra-violet-absorbing lenses.
 Our prices start at just £50 for single vision and £100 for varifocals.